 11. In addition to payment for the work performed, all other specific costs will be charged to the client.

-12. All disputes relating to costs and fees must be notified and substantiated within 8 days from the date of invoice by registered letter to the CVBA.
-If no notification of dispute is received by the CVBA within this 8-day period, it will be assumed that the client is in agreement with the invoiced services.
+12. All disputes relating to costs and fees must be notified and substantiated within 8 days from the date of invoice by registered letter to the BVBA.
+If no notification of dispute is received by the BVBA within this 8-day period, it will be assumed that the client is in agreement with the invoiced services.

 13. All invoices are payable in Bruges (Sint-Michiels) within 30 days of the invoice date.
 All invoices remaining unpaid on the expiry date will be liable by law and without further notification to the payment of interest calculated at the legal rate, increased by 15% and with a minimum amount of 250 euros in respect of conventional compensation, which is also immediately due without the need for prior notification.The parties explicitly agree to waive the application of article1231 of the Civil Code.